Article

 Netflix encourages complete transparency among all employees.

-• If you are underperforming at Netflix, you will immediately receive the relevant feedback
+- If you are underperforming at Netflix, you will immediately receive the relevant feedback.

-• If your team is not meeting the targets, you will know it
+- If your team is not meeting the targets, you will know it.

+Managers are not mired by having to maintain internal parity and are instead encouraged to call a spade a spade.
 The 360-degree feedback also encourages transparency, as the reviewers are never anonymous.
 Every employee gets a clear picture of how they are perceived and areas of improvement.
-Netflix believes transparency helps reduce tension and counteract dirty internal politics.

 The key to Netflix's performance review success

-The unique cultural code and the resulting performance review system at Netflix have been largely successful.
-As Wall Street Journal reported, the voluntary churn rate stood at a mere 4%, a stark contrast to the 14% at average American companies.
-So, what makes Netflix a dream company for the top 1% of talent?
+On the other hand, as Wall Street Journal reported, the voluntary churn rate stood at a mere 4%, a stark contrast to the 14% at average American companies.

 Complete freedom

-Netflix’s workforce isn’t just competent.
-They also get the space to grow, experiment, and chart their paths.
+Netflix's workforce isn't just competent.
+They also get the space to grow, experiment and chart their paths.
 By doing away with binding KPIs and formal processes, employees can work on projects that truly matter and work in the collective interest of everyone at the company.

 Radical candor